JakubSzwajka/JakubSzwajka.github.io/posts/PROGRAMMING/_posts/2021-4-20-Make-Rick-Astley-sing-in-Your-Console.md

 ---
 layout: post
-title: Make Rick Astley sing in your console 🎙
+title: Make Rick Astley sing in your console
 published: true
 comments: true
 excerpt_separator: <!--more-->
+tags: Python
 ---

 This is kind of post that I'm still thinking why I did that 🤔.
 But remember that not every line of code should be serious.
 Keep it fun! 🎙